o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-files.md

 ## Using resource mappings

-The resource mapping file to use on load is controlled by the `ResourceMappingConfigFileName` setting in the `awscoreconfiguration.setreg` file; located in the project's `Registry` directory.
+Define the resource mapping file to use on load in the `ResourceMappingConfigFileName` setting in the `awscoreconfiguration.setreg` file, located in the project's `Registry` directory.
 See [Project Settings](./getting-started.md#project-settings) for more information about this file.
-The AWS Core Gem will read this mapping file and support access to the mappings.
+The AWS Core Gem loads the defined mapping file on initialization and supports access to the mappings.

-The AWS Core Gem provides a request bus (`AWSResourceMappingRequestBus`) to support interaction with a configured resource mapping file.
-Supported functions are described in the [AWSResourceMappingRequests](https://o3de.org/docs/api/gems/awscore/class_a_w_s_core_1_1_a_w_s_resource_mapping_requests.html) class API reference.
+Use the request bus (`AWSResourceMappingRequestBus`) to interact with a configured resource mapping file.
+See [AWSResourceMappingRequests](https://o3de.org/docs/api/gems/awscore/class_a_w_s_core_1_1_a_w_s_resource_mapping_requests.html) for the class API reference for the bus.

 **Example: Reading an entry**